-Woman rescued after 12 nights stranded in Outback, 2 missing
+Woman rescued after 12 nights stranded in Outback; 2 missing

 McBeath-Riley found water about 1.5 kilometers (1 mile) north of the car.

-“Sensibly she appears to have stayed where the water is and has been drinking that and that’s probably what kept her going,” Vicary told Australian Broadcasting Corp.
+“Sensibly she appears to have stayed where the water is and has been drinking that and that’s probably what kept her going,” Vicary said.

-A note left in the vehicle and dated Nov.
-21 suggested the other two had headed west.
+McBeath-Riley said she and her companions found a waterhole.
+Her companions began trekking 20 kilometers (12 miles) toward a highway on Thursday, planning to avoid the desert heat, which came close to 40 degrees Celsius (104 Fahrenheit) in recent days, by walking at night and carrying up to 7 liters (15 pints) of water.

+McBeath-Riley said she decided to stay at the waterhole with a dog that she did not think would survive a walk to the Stuart Highway, which connects Australia’s north and south coasts.
+They did not know anyone was looking for them.

-A cattle rancher played a key role in saving the woman, telling police he had spotted tire tracks in an area that had not been searched.
+A cattle rancher played a key role in saving the woman, telling police that he spotted tire tracks in an area that had not been searched.

 “As a result of that information, we were able to locate the vehicle and then from there they have followed some of the other tracks and have located her,” Vicary said.